Associate of Science in Diagnostic Medical Sonography

 You need to successfully complete one year high school (or a college equivalent) algebra I, algebra II and biology coursework before admission.
 Your cumulative grade point average should be 3.0 or higher and your ACT composite score must be 21 or higher.
 Students are encouraged to take LAS courses at Mercy College to meet any unmet program requirements above.

-You will experience direct patient contact during your clinical experience (called practicums) at Mercy Medical Center.
+You will experience direct patient contact during your clinical experience at Mercy Medical Center.
 You’ll also work at Mercy affiliate locations and at many other leading health care organizations in central Iowa to gain hands-on learning throughout your course of study.

 Our dedicated team includes a program chair, a DMS instructor and a clinical coordinator in addition to many medical professionals in clinical settings.
 Together, they assure you an exceptional level of personalized instruction.